charmplusplus/charm/doc/projections/manual.rst

 =============================

-Projections is a performance analysis/visualization framework that helps you understand and investigate performance-related problems in the (Charm++) applications.
-It is a framework with an event tracing component which allows to control the amount of information generated.
+Projections is a performance analysis/visualization framework that helps you understand and investigate performance-related problems in (Charm++) applications.
+It is a framework with an event tracing component which allows for control over the amount of information generated.
 The tracing has low perturbation on the application.
 It also has a Java-based visualization and analysis component with various views that help present the performance information in a visually useful manner.